• Skip to primary navigation

 • Repeat until there is no dough left.

-• Sprinkle with granulated sugar.
+• Sprinkle with granulated sugar while the fritters are warm.

 • These fritters are best the day they are fried.